Endometriosis and infertility: Surgery

 Surgical intervention of endometriosis is indicated for both diagnostic and therapeutic purposes.
 It can be utilized for the diagnosis and treatment of endometriotic adhesions, as a second-line treatment following the failure or intolerance of pharmacotherapy, or for treatment of infertility in some patients.

 The goal of surgical intervention in mild endometriosis is to destroy or remove endometriotic implants, which has been shown to successfully improve fertility.
 Possible types of surgeries include excision, electrodiathermy, or laser.

 The goal of surgical intervention in moderate/severe endometriosis is not only to remove large endometriomas, but also to restore the normal anatomy of the pelvis.
-However, there are no RCTs comparing these surgeries with medical or non-treatment.
+However, there are no RCTs comparing these surgeries with medical or non-treatment options.
 Ideally, surgery would be performed to diagnose while simultaneously treating.
 This can minimize exposure to multiple surgeries.
 In cases of severe endometriosis, lesions may or may not be limited to the pelvic area, and may require advanced ultrasound in order to create a more accurate surgical plan.

 Compared to hormonal suppression, surgery is more effective at treating infertility in women who suffer from endometriosis, especially for women with mild to moderate endometriosis.
 While surgery can enhance the chances of conceiving naturally during the 12-18 ensuing months, the removal of ovarian endometriomas may be more risky and cause potential harm on future reproductive success.
 For this reason, there are certain criteria that a surgeon must take into account beforehand in order to have minimal effect on ovarian reserve.
 Bilateral versus unilateral cystectomy of endometriomas can reduce ovarian reserve, as well as recurrent endometrioma excisions.
 Combination of surgery and postoperative hormonal suppression therapy can also reduce the risk of recurring lesions and pain symptoms.

-Laparoscopic excision of endometriomas has been shown to have better health outcomes including shorter post-operative recovery times, shorter hospital stays and decreased hospital costs compared to other endometriosis-associated surgeries.
-However, the preferred surgical procedure is unclear in women who plan to undergo fertility treatment post-operation.
+Laparoscopic excision of minimal (rASRM Stage I) endometriomas has been shown to have better health outcomes including shorter postoperative recovery times, shorter hospital stays and decreased hospital costs compared to other endometriosis-associated surgeries.
+However, the preferred surgical procedure (laparoscopy versus drainage and ablation) has insufficient comparative evidence to guide women planning to have postoperative fertility treatments.

+Evidence has shown that preexisting hydrosalpinx is associated with lower fertility rates and reduced success rates for assisted reproductive technologies, the decline attributed to embryotoxic components in the hydrosalpinx fluid.
+If the hydrosalpinx is significant, it is often recommended to remove the afflicted fallopian tube, preventing such fluid from entering the uterus where it would likely kill any embryo produced by the remaining fallopian tube or by assistive IVF.
+Hydrosalpinx treatment increases the likelihood of pregnancy, regardless of the treatment modality used.
+Salpingectomy has been associated with higher rates of clinical pregnancies, implantations and IVF live births, versus other hydrosalpinx treatments.